chronicleprotocol/documentation/docs/Products/VerifiedAssetOracle/proofOfAssets.md

 ## Ecosystem Players that Benefit from Proof of Asset

 **Token Issuers:** Provide verifiable guarantees of solvency, ensuring that tokens cannot be minted beyond the assets held in reserves.
-Examples include wrapped tokens and stablecoin issuers.
+Examples include tokenized assets and stablecoin issuers.

 **Token Holders:** Increase confidence in the backing of onchain tokens that are collateralized by offchain reserves, promoting trust and transparency.